Obtaining Your Medical Records for a Personal Injury Claim

 - The medical records of another party if you are their designated representative.

 - Your children’s medical records, with some exceptions.
-Generally, parents and legal guardians have access to their children’s medical records, but a parent may not obtain a child’s records if:
+Generally, parents and legal guardians have access to their children’s medical records; however, a parent may not obtain a child’s records if:

 - The child has consented to medical care and parental consent is not required under state law, or